MicrosoftDocs/windows-itpro-docs/windows/keep-secure/windows-defender-block-at-first-sight.md

 2. Confirm that **Cloud-based Protection** and **Automatic sample submission** are switched to **On**.

-> [!IMPORTANT]
-> These settings can be overridden by future deployments of a Group Policy Object.

 ## Disable Block at First Sight

 > [!WARNING]
 > Disabling the Block at First Sight feature will lower the protection state of the endpoint and your network.

+> [!NOTE]
+> You cannot disable Block at First Sight with System Center Configuration Manager

 You may choose to disable the Block at First Sight feature if you want to retain the pre-requisite settings without using Block at First Sight protection.
 You might wish to do this if you are experiencing latency issues or you want to test the feature's impact on your network.

-> [!NOTE]
-> You cannot disable Block at First Sight with System Center Configuration Manager

 **Disable Block at First Sight with Group Policy**